 For example a Gen Script is inherently stochastic.
-Whereas a Fit Script using the 'JOE' fitting method is inherently deterministic.
+Whereas a Fit Script using the JOE, FOCE or ND fitting method is inherently deterministic.

 When running a stochastic method you have two options, this setting:-

 '''

 rand_seed: auto

 '''

 Will ensure that the random number generator is seeded with a different random number, every time the script is run.
 This will generate different output each time.
 Alternatively you set the seed explicitly:- http://en.wikipedia.org/wiki/Random_seed